 Classification societies are organisations which develop and apply technical standards for the design, construction and survey of ships and which carry out surveys and inspections on board ships.
 Flag states can authorise classification societies to act on their behalf to carry out statutory survey and certification work of their ships.
 Worldwide there are more than 50 classification societies but only 11 classification societies are presently recognised by the European Union.
 This recognition allows them to act as recognised organisation on behalf of EU member States.

 EU Member States can only authorise a classification society recognised by the European Union.

-The main Union legislation that deals with classification societies is Regulation (EC) No 391/2009 and Directive 2009/15/EC (as amended after the Erika disaster).
-In accordance with this, the Commission assesses each of the 12 EU recognised classification societies once every two years.
-EMSA has been entrusted by the Commission with the task of carrying out the necessary inspections on its behalf.
-EMSA therefore organises a number of inspections per year, which cover both head offices and selected regional, field and site offices, and also include visits to ships for the purpose of checking the performance of the classification society in question.
-EMSA also carries out the necessary inspections whenever the Commission needs to assess classification societies for which EU recognition is being requested by one or more Member States.
+TheEuropean Union legislation that deals with classification societies is Regulation (EC) No 391/2009 and Directive 2009/15/EC.
+The European Commission assesses each of the EU recognised organisations once every two years.
+EMSA has been entrusted by the Commission with the task of carrying out the necessary inspections and therefore, EMSA carries out a number of inspections of recognised organisations per year.
+These inspections include head offices and selected regional, field and site offices and also include visits to ships for the purpose of verifying the performance of the recognised organisations.
+EMSA also carries out the necessary inspections of organisations for which recognition has been requested a Member State.